tagyoureit/nodejs-poolController/README.md

 The pumps don't seem to care what number you use, but Intellitouch won't respond unless this address is one of 32, 33, 34.

-### web
+### http
+* `enabled`: 1 for yes, 0 for no
 * `expressPort`: set to the value that you want the web pages to be served to.
 3000 = http://localhost:3000
-* `expressTransport`: `http` for unencrypted traffic.  `https` for encryption.
+* `redirectToHttps`: 1 for yes, 0 for no.  If this is 1, all other options except for the port will be ignored.
 * `expressAuth`: `0` for no username/password.  `1` for username/password.
+* `expressAuthFile` : input the path to the file.
+By default, `/users.htpasswd`.
+If you have `expressAuth=1` then create the file users.htpasswd in the root of the application.
+Use a tool such as http://www.htaccesstools.com/htpasswd-generator/ and paste your user(s) into this file.
+You will now be prompted for authentication.

+### https
+* `enabled`: 1 for yes, 0 for no
+* `expressPort`: set to the value that you want the web pages to be served to.
+3001 = https://localhost:3001
+* `expressKeyFile`: path to CA Key file
+* `expressCertFile`: path to CA Cert file
+* `expressAuth`: `0` for no username/password.  `1` for username/password.
-* `expressAuthFile` : `/users.htpasswd` If you have `expressAuth=1` then create the file users.htpasswd in the root of the application.
+* `expressAuthFile` : input the path to the file.
+By default, `/users.htpasswd`.
+If you have `expressAuth=1` then create the file users.htpasswd in the root of the application.
 Use a tool such as http://www.htaccesstools.com/htpasswd-generator/ and paste your user(s) into this file.
 You will now be prompted for authentication.

 ### network
 * `rs485Port`: If you are running the code on the same machine as your local rs485 adapter, set the address of the adapter here.
 Typically `/dev/ttyUSB0` on Unix machines.